 - container will be configured automatically with agent's name and secret, so you don't need any special configuration of the container.

 - a JDK installed.
 You can use jenkins/agent as a basis for a custom image.

-FROM to point to one of the jenkins/*-slave or jenkins/agent reference images, and install everything needed for your own usage, e.g.
+FROM to point to one of the jenkins/*-agent reference images, and install everything needed for your own usage, e.g.

 Avoid overriding the docker command, as the SSH Launcher relies on it.

 You can use an Entrypoint to run some side service inside your build agent container before the agent runtime starts and establish a connection ... but you MUST ensure your entrypoint eventually runs the passed command: